If you keep animals on the Fraser Coast they must be kept in accordance with State Legislation and our local laws.

-Animal owners are required to complete and submit to Council an application for New Animal Registration (PDF, 440kB).
+Animal owners are required to complete and submit to Council an application for Animal Registration.

 An animal owner can keep up to six (6) racing greyhounds on a property at any one time and are required to complete an Application to register up to 6 Racing Greyhounds (PDF432kB) application form.
 Racing greyhounds should be registered with the Greyhound Racing Authority of Queensland.

 Where registered racing Greyhounds are kept on a premises they must be kept in accordance with Racing Queensland - Local Rules of Racing:

-• Racing Greyhounds must be muzzled in a public place as per Greyhound Racing Qld regulations.
+- Racing Greyhounds must be muzzled in a public place as per Greyhound Racing Queensland regulations.